Tory winter plan could kill thousands, warns top A&E doctor

 Exclusive: Frail elderly and mentally ill will suffer most this winter, warns Dr Adrian Boyle

-Government plans to prepare the NHS for winter have been slammed by the UK’s most senior A&E doctor, who warned that inadequate provision could see thousands of people die needlessly this year.
+Government plans to prepare the NHS for winter have been criticised by the UK’s most senior A&E doctor, who warned that inadequate provision could see thousands of people die needlessly this year.

 Dr Adrian Boyle, president of the Royal College of Emergency Medicine (RCEM), warned that plans drawn up this week are wholly insufficient, allowing for less than half of the beds needed to cope with the crisis.